Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 Width and height are set to 0.045 - that is the x length by which the frame will move (jump) on x axis.
 It also the size of the square made of two polygons.
 The four frames in the texture are next to each other with no space between.
 So moving the frame by 0.045 will move (jump) it exactly one full frame.
 The animation will cycle through the 4 frames repeatedly, one by one frame every 200 milliseconds, from left to right.

 You are not limited to 4 frames.
-You can make smooth and high quality animations, by utilizing more frames.
-If you have more frames than you can fit in a row inside a texture, put the remaining frames in another wow below he first one.
+You can make smooth and high quality animations by using more frames.
+If you have more frames than you can fit in a row inside a texture, put the remaining frames in another row below the first one.

 Here is an example.
 Using a simple 8 blade fan design, we can animate 45 degrees rotation as a cyclic animation.
 Why 45 degrees?
 Because rotating the 8bladed fan 45 degrees returns the symmetrical fan into its starting position.
 Using 20 images, 100x100 pixels rotating each by 2.25 degrees to the previous one.
 The rate set to 200, wight and height set to 0.049 since that is the size of one image that we have to move.
 And here it is: